 The District conducts its financial operations on a fiscal year basis beginning on July 1st and ending June 30th.
-Every year, staff prepares a preliminary budget based on priorities provided by the finance and personnel committee and consistent with the District's Mission, Vision and Core Values.
-The finance and personnel committee conducts a thorough review of the preliminary budget prior to presentation and approval of the final budget by the Board of Directors in June.
+Every year, staff prepares a preliminary budget based on guidelines and priorities provided by the finance and personnel committee that consistent with the District's Mission, Vision and Core Values.
+The finance and personnel committee conducts a thorough review of the preliminary budget prior to the presentation and approval of the final budget by the Board of Directors in June.

 The budget provides the Board and District stakeholders with an overview of total available resources and planned spending.
 It has three major components: revenue estimates, operating expenses, and capital/maintenance projects.

 The Board of Directors hires an independent auditor to conduct an audit of the District's Annual Financial Report.
 The audited Financial Report provides a detailed review of the District's finances.
 It includes an introductory section, financial section, supplemental information and the independent auditor's report on internal controls and compliance with Government Auditing Standards.

 |Annual Financial Report Fiscal Year 2018||download|

 Annual Financial Report Fiscal Year 2017

 The District posts quarterly financial updates in an easy to understand format .